 We are a professional community representing more than 12,000 authors of all types and from all backgrounds.
 Our members have a multiplicity of views and they are free to exercise them however uncomfortable we might sometimes find it.

 In all of our activities we work towards greater inclusion, diversity and representation across publishing and we welcome all authors as members, whatever their opinions.

 We understand that authors will disagree from time to time but we hope that views are debated with dignity and respect.

 SoA staff are your professional representatives, advisors and spokespeople.
 As an organisation, our expertise lies in the small print: vetting contracts, lobbying government, giving grants and prizes.

-We have raised and paid out over £2,000,000 to authors in need since the start of the pandemic and we continue to lobby on financial support, a better copyright regime and issues around Brexit.
-We have recently put out a report warning authors about vanity publishers.
+During the pandemic, we raised and paid out over £2 million to authors in need and we continue to lobby on financial support, a better copyright regime and issues post Brexit.
+In 2022 we published a report warning authors about vanity publishers.
 We work tirelessly for individual authors.

-We do not comment on what members should or should not write, draw, perform or translate, but we do ask authors, and the wider creative community, to be mindful of the impact of what they create, do and say.
+While we do not comment on what members should or should not write, draw, perform or translate, we do ask authors, and the wider creative community, to be mindful of the impact of what they create, do and say.

-While we do not intervene in disputes of opinion between authors, we will always endeavour to give an unbiased view of any professional business matter.
+We do not intervene in disputes of opinion between authors, but we will always endeavour to give an unbiased view of any professional business matter.

 - We condemn any kind of racist, hate or unprofessional speech.

-- We ask for a professional level of behaviour, outlined in our Dignity and Respect policy and in the cross-industry Commitment to Professional Behaviour in Publishing and we encourage you to make a complaint under this policy if you are concerned about another member’s behaviour.
-Be aware that for behaviour outside the SoA our role is that of mediator or trusted intermediary.
+- We ask for a professional level of behaviour, outlined in our Dignity and Respect policy and in the cross-industry Commitment to Professional Behaviour in Publishing and we encourage you to make a complaint under the SoA's policy if you are concerned about another member’s behaviour.
+Be aware that for behaviour outside the SoA, our role is that of mediator or trusted intermediary.